doger83/100-days-of-code/Files/log.md

 #### December 26, 2019

 ## Today's Progress:
  Today I started doing some of the Basic JavaScript lessons on www.freeCodeCamp.org.
 Later I created a first pure sceleton page for the Survey Form project.
-Then I updated my Log and finished the day with some lessons at the jQuery tutorial at www.soloLearn.com.
+Then I updated my Log and finished the day with some lessons of the jQuery tutorial at www.soloLearn.com.

 ## Tutorials
 - ### Responsive Web Design Certification at [freeCodeCamp](https://www.freecodecamp.org/learn)